Tossing your hat into the ring for a fresh new job?

 It sounds simple, right?
 However, it’s difficult to make your resume look like a reflection of your personality and work ethic.

-To truly express your value, you’ll need to take a hard look at your career wins, and answer the following:
+To truly express your value, you’ll need to take a hard look at your performance, and answer the following:

 - What results have you achieved that are considered above and beyond expectations?